I'm often surprised by how often people are surprised

 signals via small dishes of less than a meter wide.

-There are now almost 20 million DTH satellite
+There are now more than 30 million DTH satellite TV subscribers

 in the US.

-The number of C-band users has dropped to
+The number of C-band users has dropped significantly but

 section.)